Sign up for IQ Index

 Click the interactive map below to explore 60+ market reports

-The city of Ashdod, south of Tel Aviv, has also recently issued a tender for the planning of an arena in the new sports complex in the Lachish Park district.
+At the time of writing, the city of Ashdod – located south of Tel Aviv – was constructing a multipurpose venue in the new sports complex in the Lachish Park district.
 The proposed 16,000m2 building will include a multipurpose hall with 5,000 seats.